 That is the legend, and it is a wonderful story.
 Unfortunately, only half of it is true.

-However, if you want to know more about the real Ocean-Born Mary, read The Truth about Ocean-Born Mary’s Ghost.
+If you want to know more about the real Ocean-Born Mary, read The Truth about Ocean-Born Mary’s Ghost.
 It is not nearly as romantic as the ghost story, but it’s still fascinating.